EricBrown589/capstone-backend/README.md

 | POST        | /create-character                                    | Creates a random character
 | GET         | /character                                           | Gets all characters
 | DELETE      | /delete-character                                    | Deletes a character

+### Future development

+- Add more data to the current models to have more options to randomly generate from.

+- Add more models and endpoints to have more aspects to a character.